caisplusplus/gan-workshop/README.md

 ### After Workshop:
 1. Add your completed code to a repository on your own Github account
 2. Create a new "issue" in the repository
-3. Tag either @lucashu1, @jdormuth, or @ASzot so that we can check you off
+3. Tag either @gstenger98, @bhahn16, or @shomikj so that we can check you off